dylan-lang/opendylan/documentation/library-reference/source/system/operating-system.rst

       command as parsed by the shell.
 Example: ``"/bin/ls -l"`` or ``#["/bin/ls", "-l"]``

+      .. note:: On Windows this must be a :drm:`<string>`, never a sequence of strings.

    :parameter #key under-shell?: An instance of :drm:`<boolean>`.
 If true (the
       default), use a shell to invoke the *command*.
 On Unix systems this is equivalent to ``/bin/sh -c '...command...'``.
 On Windows the